 Entry, Exit & Visa Requirements

 U.S. citizens need a valid passport, onward ticket, and proof of sufficient funds in order to enter Vanuatu.
 Tourist visas are not required for stays of up to 30 days.
 If you plan to stay longer than 30 days, you may apply for a standard residence permit or for an extension of stay for up to 120 days at the Immigration Office.
-Please contact the Principal Immigration Officer, Immigration Department, at PMG 9092, Port Vila, telephone: 678-22354.
+You should do so before your initial 30 day period expires.
+Please contact the Principal Immigration Officer, Immigration Department, at Private Mail Bag 9092, Port Vila, telephone: 678-22354.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Vanuatu.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.